Oren93/sign_lang_data/README.md

   - **Badges** - Gamified experience, to encourage users to contribute.
 - **Vocabulary** - Build a dictionary of possible glosses, prioritize by popularity.
 - **Video Storing** - Explore the best approach for storing the videos.
+- **Uploading glosses** - Give the user the ability to upload a .csv file of glosses.
+Any new glosses in the file would then be added to the database.

 **Frontend**